 Dad and Partner Pay

-- provide care for a newborn or recently adopted child
+- be caring for a newborn or newly adopted child

-- be on unpaid leave or not working while getting the payment
+- on unpaid leave or not in a job

 Eligibility & payment rates

-We will pay you after your child is born or adopted and your claim is finalised.
-If you choose to take your Dad and Partner Pay period at a later date, we will pay you at that time.
+We'll pay you after your child is born or adopted and your claim is finalised.
+If you choose to take your Dad and Partner Pay period at a later date, we'll pay you at that time.

 Dad and Partner Pay is taxable income and may affect other family assistance payments.

-Your family can still be eligible for Family Tax Benefit Part A and Part B, but you need to include Dad and Partner Pay in your family assistance income estimate.
+Your family can still receive Family Tax Benefit during your Dad and Partner Pay period, but you need to include Dad and Partner Pay in your estimate of adjusted taxable income for family assistance.

-If eligible, your family can receive Parental Leave Pay or the Newborn Upfront Payment and Newborn Supplement for the same child for whom you receive Dad and Partner Pay.
+If eligible, your family can get Parental Leave Pay or the Newborn Upfront Payment and Newborn Supplement for the same child that you get your Dad and Partner Pay.
+The father or partner doesn't need to be getting Parental Leave Pay to get their Dad and Partner Pay.

-As an individual, you may be able to receive both Dad and Partner Pay and Parental Leave Pay, but not at the same time.
-You can receive a maximum of 18 weeks pay under the Paid Parental Leave scheme as an individual.
+As an individual, you may be able to get Dad and Partner Pay and Parental Leave Pay, but not at the same time.
+You can get a maximum of 18 weeks pay under the Paid Parental Leave scheme as an individual.

-Dad and Partner Pay does not change your workplace leave entitlements.
+Dad and Partner Pay doesn't change your workplace leave entitlements.

 If you have worked continuously for your employer for 12 months or more, you may be entitled to unpaid parental leave under the National Employment Standards in the Fair Work Act 2009.

-Read more about taking unpaid parental leave on the Fair Work Ombudsman website and talk to your employer.
-If you have worked for your employer for less than 12 months, consider speaking with them to negotiate unpaid leave.
+Read more about leave on the Fair Work Ombudsman website and talk to your employer about taking unpaid parental leave.
+If you've worked for your employer for less than 12 months, consider speaking with them to negotiate unpaid leave.

-Your adjusted taxable income will be used to assess your entitlement for some payments, supplements, support and benefits.
+Your adjusted taxable income will be used to assess your eligibility for some payments, supplements, support and benefits.

-To be eligible for Dad and Partner Pay you must satisfy residence requirements.
-When your child is born or comes into your primary care, you must be living in Australia and:
+To get Dad and Partner Pay you must satisfy residence rules.
+You must be living in Australia and either: